EdgarAndresSantamaria/Generic_Sequence_Labeller/README.md

 Based on the scripts [`run_ner.py`](https://github.com/huggingface/transformers/blob/master/examples/token-classification/run_ner.py)

-Here we propose the generic tool `generic_sequence_labeller.py ` ready to use for Seequence labelling purposes.
+Here we propose the generic tool `generic_sequence_labeller.py ` ready to use for any Sequence labelling task.

 This framework supports high performance: CPU, GPU or GPU distributed learning.